-Walk Lexington's most haunted locations.
-13 stops, self-guided.
-3 stops free.
+Walk Lexington's self-guided ghost tour.
+12 documented stops, 5 free.
 No guide, no schedule — just you and the dark.

 You stand at the corner where Cheapside Market once thrived, but beneath the commerce, something darker pulsed.
 This was Lexington's slave auction blo...